Qbject/six-dot-bot/docs/api-reference.md

 ## Introduction

-This page delves into the inner workings of ContentEditBot.
+This page delves into the inner workings of SixDotBot.

 ## Mini App Fundamentals